beifa/parrot_toucan/README.md

 150 epochs completed in 0.229 hours.
 ```
 <img src = 'project1_yolo5/model_yolo/yolov5m_parrot8/test_batch0_pred.jpg'>
-This how model make detection, but i not like magic and ш decided to make project2.
+This how model make detection, but i not like magic and decided to make project2.

 -------------------